 - Accurate flow rates are determined.

-- Cleaning solutions are safe, biodegradable and never enter your engine.
+- Injector RX cleaning solutions are safe, biodegradable and never enter your engine.

 - Cleaning method cannot harm the injector components.

 - New parts such as O-rings, filters, and pintle caps are installed.

 - Before and after data sheets are provided.